dianapolise/heart_disease/README.md

 # *Heart Disease*

-This project implements a feedforward *Neural Network* with four layers, comprising a total of 35 neurons, alongside a Logistic Regression model utilizing *Scikit-Learn* to predict breast cancer.
+This project implements a feedforward *Neural Network* with four layers, comprising a total of 35 neurons, alongside a Logistic Regression model utilizing *Scikit-Learn* to predict heart disease.
 Leveraging a built-in dataset, the models achieve a prediction accuracy of approximately 85–88% on both training and test sets, showcasing their reliable performance in binary classification tasks.

 ## ***Features***